 - Assure appropriate transition planning and services for adolescents and young adults, including Young Adolescents and Adults with Special Health Care Needs (YSHCN)

 - Assure that equity is the foundation of all MCH decision-making; eliminate disparities in MCH outcomes

-- Support expanded access to and integration of mental health services and systems for the MCH population
+- Support expanded access to and integration of mental health and substance use services and systems for the MCH population

 - Partner with consumers, families, and communities in decision-making across MCH programs, systems, and policies